 Why Join the Toronto Postcard Club?

 The Toronto Postcard Club is one of 6 in Canada.
 On our membership roster, many members list their collecting interests.
 It’s a great way to network about your postcard collection and postcards in general.
-We hold regular meetings and occasional field trips in the Toronto area and we put on Canada’s largest annual postcard sale.
+We hold regular meetings and occasional field trips in the Toronto area and we host Canada’s largest annual postcard sale.

 Card Talk, Winter 2017-18